 West Australians, particularly single and gay men, have long waited for the surrogacy laws to become more accessible.
 Under the current Surrogacy Act 2008, only ‘opposite sex’ couples and single women could pursue surrogacy in Western Australia.

-The Australian government announced a review of Australia’s surrogacy laws which will happen in 2025-2026.
+The Australian government announced a review of Australia’s surrogacy laws which is underway in 2025-2026.

-Until law reform happens, intended parents in Western Australia will continue to follow the Surrogacy Act that provides the following criteria:
+For now, intended parents in Western Australia will continue to follow the Surrogacy Act that provides the following criteria:

 • That the intended parents must have a medical need for surrogacy.
 The legislation refers to single women and ‘opposite sex’ couples.
-As a result of the current laws, most single men and same sex male couples in WA go overseas or relocate to another state to pursue surrogacy.
+As a result of the current laws, most single men and same sex couples in WA go overseas or relocate to another state to pursue surrogacy.

 .